Costaki33/cgs-class-repo/homework03/README.md

 ## Running and interpreting the script

-To run this script, you must first run the "curl" command noted above to download the data set which this script currently uses.
+To run this script, you must first run the `curl` command noted above to download the data set which this script currently uses.

-Then type the command "python3 water_Safety.py", which will print out the conclusion for safety for each water sample taken.
+Then type the command `python3 water_Safety.py`, which will print out the conclusion for safety for each water sample taken.

 You will see a long list of information similar to that of:

-1)
+EX)
     Average turbidity based on most recent five measurements = 1.1992 NTU

     Warning: Turbidity is above threshold for safe use

     Minimum time required to return below a safe threshold = 8.99 hours

-2)
+EX)
     Average turbidity based on most recent five measurements = 0.9852 NTU

     Info: Turbidity is below threshold for safe use